Herberto Sales: Career

-In 1974 he moved to Brasília, where he was director of the National Book Institute.
-In the government José Sarney is appointed advisor to the Presidency of the Republic, until when, in 1986, he went to Paris, as a cultural attaché of the Embassy of Brazil.
-When he returns to the country, he seeks isolation in the small town of São Pedro da Aldeia.
+In 1974, Sales moved to Brasília, where he became director of the National Book Institute.
+In 1977, his sci-fi novel O Fruto do Vosso Ventre, a critique of the military dictatorship portraying a dystopian future, was awarded the Prêmio Jabuti.
+During José Sarney's term, Sales was appointed advisor to the Presidency of the Republic, before moving to Paris, where he served as cultural attaché at the Brazilian Embassy.
+Upon returning to Brazil, he sought isolation at the small town of São Pedro da Aldeia.